Nano Banana Prompts for Landscapes (2026)

 5. No Compositional Structure

 "Beautiful mountain landscape" has no composition instruction.
 "Leading lines toward mountain peak," "foreground framing with pine branches," or "S-curve river leading to mountains" give the model specific compositional tools to work with.
+Real photographers plan composition deliberately, and the model needs the same direction.

-Tips for Better Landscape Prompts
+Tips for Stronger Landscape Prompts

 -